LinkedIn Profiles and Resumes are Two Different Tools

 Position Descriptions:

-LinkedIn: You want to detail the same work history the resume shares.
+LinkedIn: Detail the same work history the resume shares.
 However, consider providing more details and delving into additional facts that the resume may not have space for – remembering that LI content is static and not customized for different opportunities.
 You can also adjust the narrative of role descriptions to be in first-person and more personalized (versus in a resume, you write first-person implied).
-Finally, also include career results in your position descriptions, but carefully consider what details are safe to share on a public platform (for example, you may not want to share exact company financial details).
+Finally, include career results in your position descriptions, but carefully consider what details are safe to share on a public platform (for example, you may not want to share exact company financial details).

 On both: Show progression and success in all roles.
 Carefully consider your target audience and only share details you think they want to know and read.